wmjordan/Codist/README.md

 * [Acknowledgements](#acknowledgements)
 * [License](#license), [Bugs and Sugguestions](#bugs-and-suggestions), [Donate](#support-codist-by-donation)

-From version 5.7 on, _Codist_ supports localization into other languages and it has both English and Chinese now.
+_Codist_ supports localization into other languages and it has both English and Chinese now.

 ![Feature overview](doc/preview.png)